Russell Henley recorded his best Open result when he finished fifth at Royal Troon in 2024.

 As an amateur Henley tied for 16th in the 2010 US Open at Pebble Beach and was named America’s outstanding college player that year.

-As well as earning a Walker Cup cap the following season – Jordan Spieth, Harris English and Patrick Cantlay were team-mates – he became only the second amateur to win a Nationwide Tour event.
+As well as earning a Walker Cup appearance the following season – Jordan Spieth, Harris English and Patrick Cantlay were team-mates – he became only the second amateur to win a Nationwide Tour event.

-Two years later he was the PGA Tour’s first debutant champion for 12 years with a victory at the Sony Open in Hawaii which included three rounds of 63.
+Two years later he was the PGA TOUR’s first debutant champion for 12 years with a victory at the Sony Open in Hawaii which included three rounds of 63.